-Equipping our people with the right tools, knowledge and development opportunities is an investment we make for our future success.
+We aim to equip our people with the right tools, knowledge and development opportunities.
 We continue to focus on our employees' safety, health and wellbeing, providing diverse support and educational opportunities to ensure they thrive.
 This includes career and development planning, learning opportunities, and commitment to financial study support.
 In addition, we offer a range of programs and services to support the wellbeing of all employees, including investing in and promoting initiatives to support employee mental and physical health.

-Further information can be found in our ESG report within our 2021 Annual Report.
+Further information can be found in our ESG report within our 2022 Annual Report.